 So three months after moving here, I welcomed my golden retriever, Teddy.
 At the time I was a newbie with no local friends or family, but Teddy forced me to get outside and, in the process, make friends.
 (News flash: People love puppies.)
 Even on the days when I felt completely friendless, he still needed to go outside, so I went, too.
 He kept me going, and I owe a lot of my acclimation to him.

 We arrived in San Diego—him a native, me a transplant—around the same time, so all our San Diego experiences have revolved around each other.
 And Teddy and I do everything together: We enjoy Saturday mornings at coffee shops, kayaking in Mission Bay, and long walks on the beach.
 For us, like many dog owners, it’s all about the outdoors.
 And fortunately, the outdoors here just happen to be some of the most friendly, engaging, and accommodating places to hang with your dog.
 San Diego, you’re pawsome!

 At this casual, dog-friendly counterpart to Herb & Wood, Executive Pastry Chef Adrian Mendoza has created two dog treat varieties—one with flaxseed, short rib, and bone broth, and another with peanut butter and seasonal ingredients, like pumpkin.

 2210 Kettner Boulevard, Little Italy

-Dogs are welcome in the East Village lot-turned-community-park composed of a beer bar, coffee shop, and restaurant, but they can also clock in some off-leash fun at The Quartyard’s 5,000-square-foot, fenced-in dog run.
+Dogs are welcome in the East Village lot-turned-community-park composed of a beer bar, coffee shop, and canteen, but they can also clock in some off-leash fun at the dog run.